GAN Inversion: A Survey: GAN Inversion Methods

+where $\|\cdot\|_{2}$ denotes the $l_{2}$ distance, and $\Theta_{E}$ represents the parameters of the encoder $E(\cdot)$.
 Collins~\etal~\cite{collins2020uncovering} use a latent object representation to synthesize images with different styles and reduce artifacts.
-However, the supervision by only reconstructing $\z$ is not sufficient to train an accurate encoder.
-To alleviate this issue, Zhu~\etal~\cite{zhu2020indomain} propose a domain-specific GAN inversion approach to recover the input image at both the pixel and semantic levels.
-This method first trains a domain-guided encoder to map the image space to the latent space such that all codes produced by the encoder are in-domain latent codes.
-Then, they perform instance-level domain-regularized optimization by involving the encoder as a regularization term.
+However, the supervision by only reconstructing $\z$ (or equivalently, the synthesized data) is not sufficient to train an accurate encoder.

+To alleviate this issue, Zhu~\etal~\cite{zhu2020indomain} propose a domain-specific GAN inversion approach to recover the input real image at both the pixel and semantic levels.
+This method first trains a domain-guided encoder $E$ to map the image space to the latent space such that all codes produced by the encoder are in-domain latent codes.
+The encoder $E$ is trained to recover the real images, instead of being trained with synthesized data to recover the latent code.
+Then, they perform the instance-level domain-regularized optimization by involving this well-trained $E$ as a regularization term to fine-tune the latent code in the semantic domain during $\mathbf{z}$ optimization.
 Such optimization helps better reconstruct the pixel values without affecting the semantic property of the inverted code.
 The training process is formulated as

 where $F(\cdot)$ represents the VGG feature extraction, $\E[D(\cdot)]$ is the discriminator loss, and $\lambda_1$ and $\lambda_2$ are the perceptual and discriminator loss weights, respectively.
 The inverted code from the proposed domain-guided encoder can well reconstruct the input image based on the pretrained generator and ensure the code itself to be semantically meaningful.
 However, the code still needs refinement to better fit the individual target image at the pixel values.
-Based on the domain-guided encoder, Zhu~\etal design a domain-regularized optimization with two modules: (i) the output of the domain-guided encoder is used as a starting point to avoid a local minimum and also shorten the optimization process, and (ii) a domain-guided encoder is used to regularize the latent code within the semantic domain of the generator.
+Based on the domain-guided encoder, they design a domain-regularized optimization with two modules: (i) the output of the domain-guided encoder is used as a starting point to avoid a local minimum and also shorten the optimization process, and (ii) a domain-guided encoder is used to regularize the latent code within the semantic domain of the generator.
 The objective function is

 where $x$ is the target image to invert, and $\lambda_1^{\prime}$ and $\lambda_2^{\prime}$ are the loss weights corresponding to the perceptual loss and the encoder regularizer, respectively.